vickbhor/Sahaayak/README.md

 after `build_semantic_index.py` (it reuses the already-built index and the same held-out rows).
 This requires `GROQ_API_KEY` to be set, since it makes real verification calls.
 It reports end-to-end accuracy on all three eval sets plus a **verification override rate** — how often the Groq step actually changed the retrieval layer's top prediction — and writes `end_to_end_eval_results.json`. `view_metrics.py` will pick this file up automatically if it exists alongside `semantic_eval_results.json`.

-Known limitation: a handful of diseases with genuinely overlapping symptom profiles (e.g. Typhoid vs. Malaria, Bronchial Asthma vs. Heart Attack, Jaundice vs. Hepatitis B) are harder to separate on symptom text alone and are documented as an open limitation rather than papered over.
+**Known limitation:** a handful of diseases with genuinely overlapping symptom profiles (e.g. Typhoid vs. Malaria, Bronchial Asthma vs. Heart Attack, Jaundice vs. Hepatitis B) are harder to separate on symptom text alone and are documented as an open limitation rather than papered over.

+> **💡 Key Finding:** Our end-to-end evaluation revealed that while secondary LLM verification acts as a powerful restorative filter for noisy, real-world vernacular queries, it can aggressively over-correct standard clinical data.
+This empirical insight directly drives Sahaayak's strict confidence-gated architecture.

 ---